 Running with the wolves!
 Anyway, they are both nuts, that is the point.

-WHO WINS?
 Both of them.
 They are almost too crazy to hate anything.
 Also aren't they dating each other?
 They'd probably wind up collaborating on something instead of fighting (wouldn't that be cool).
 I mean, if you can collaborate with Bjork, then you can do anything.

 Or, Animal Collective might use their giant stash of electronic-music gear to trap The Projectors.
 I mean, they have a lot of that stuff, and they are good at it!
 I bet they could make funny things happen to people with synthesizers.